westliecasuncad06/SmartLoad/DOCUMENTATION.md

 	- based on remaining unit capacity (not on `teacher_availability` time windows)
 4. Optional Gemini refinement:
 	- if a valid Gemini key is set and cURL is available, it asks Gemini to pick the best teacher from a shortlist

+Important note about “unassigned”:

+- Subjects are considered assigned only if they have an assignment with status `Pending` or `Approved`.
+- A subject whose latest assignment is `Manual` is treated as unassigned by the generator and may receive an additional new `Pending` assignment row.

 Schedule overlap detection: